Yellow Pear Tomato

 The plants are large, sprawling, and hardy.
 They require staking or cages, especially if you don’t prune suckers.
 (Check out different tomato cages to find the right ones for you and your garden: stackable garden cages

-at Gardener’s Supply; the Ultimate Garden Cage at Garden.com; and Burpee’s popular XL Pro Tomato Cage.)
+; and a variety of other tomato cages).
 Yellows produce prolific amounts of fruit until frost, even in cooler zones.
 As with most cherry varieties, blossom end rot is not a problem.
 But plants tend to be particularly susceptible to early blight.

 What’s the history of the Yellow Pear Tomato?